pranavphoenix/VisionXformer/README.md

 We have adapted the codes for ViT and linear transformers from @lucidrains

-More information about these models can be obtained from our paper : https://arxiv.org/abs/2107.02239
+More information about these models can be obtained from our paper : [ArXiv Paper](https://arxiv.org/abs/2107.02239), [WACV 2022 Paper](https://openaccess.thecvf.com/content/WACV2022/html/Jeevan_Resource-Efficient_Hybrid_X-Formers_for_Vision_WACV_2022_paper.html)

-If you wish to cite this paper please use:
+If you wish to cite this, please use:
 ```
 @misc{jeevan2021vision,
       title={Vision Xformers: Efficient Attention for Image Classification},